Dhanraj Mahal

 The Dhanraj Mahal is a historic Art Deco building located in the Colaba district of Mumbai, India, near the Gateway of India.
 It was constructed in the mid-1930s as the city palace for Maharaja Narsingir Dhanrajgir Gyan Bahadur of Hyderabad.
-It was the residence of the actress Zubeida Begum.
+It was the residence of the actress Zubeida.
 The princely Dhanrajgir family commissioned the renowned British architectural firm Gregson, Batley & King to design the building.
 At the time of its completion (1935–1938) it was reportedly the largest and most expensive private residence in Bombay.
 Dhanraj Mahal’s design draws on early-20th-century Parisian Art Deco.
 Its façade is clad in a distinctive pale pink sandstone and features sweeping curved forms and geometric ornamentation.
 The structure has been officially designated a Grade III heritage structure under the Mumbai Municipal Corporation’s conservation regulations.

 History

 Dhanraj Mahal was built between 1935 and 1938 by Raja Narsingir Dhanrajgir Gyan Bahadur from Hyderabad.
 The Dhanrajgirs were a wealthy noble family of Hyderabad State who had made their fortune as traders and financiers of the Nizam’s court.
 Contemporary accounts describe the palace as a symbol of their cosmopolitan taste and wealth.
 During World War II, the British colonial government requisitioned Dhanraj Mahal for use by the Indian military.
 After the war the property was returned to the Dhanrajgir family.
 In the decades following Indian independence (1947), much of the building remained in the family’s hands, although changing economic circumstances led to its conversion into multiple tenancies.
 By the late 20th century, several portions of Dhanraj Mahal had been leased to commercial enterprises or subdivided into apartments.
 For example, the first-floor wing was leased as an educational centre in the early 2000s, a tenancy that later led to a publicized legal dispute.
 Despite these changes, the Dhanrajgir family retained significant ownership.
 The building’s historical and architectural importance has been recognized by the city.
 It is classified as a Grade III heritage structure by the Mumbai Municipal Corporation, which means it is legally protected and must be conserved.

 In early 2010s, a branch of the Belgian café chain Le Pain Quotidien opened in Dhanraj Mahal, taking advantage of the building’s spacious lobby area and original façade elements.
 In 2018 a luxury fitness operator, Soleus by Neville Wadia opened a studio within the palace, converting part of the structure’s upper floors into a gym and Pilates studio.